Overexposure to UV rays triggers a chain reaction, such as a sudden acne flare-up.

 A sunscreen tailored to you

 Many women and teenagers who suffer from acne on their face, even though they know that high photoprotection is necessary, avoid using sunscreen either because they hate the shine it leaves on their skin, or because they prefer make-up, even with a low index SPF, because their priority is to camouflage acne scars.
 And yet there is the right thing sunscreen which will not create problems, but solve them.
 It's all a matter of… texture!
-If you have oily, acne-prone skin, choose a sunscreen cream or gel with a high protection index and ingredients that absorb shine and offer a "dry" effect, without white marks.
+If you have oily skin acne-prone, choose a sunscreen cream or gel with a high protection index and ingredients that absorb shine and offer a "dry" effect, without white marks.
 Make sure that its composition is oil-free and does not cause breakouts (blackheads).
-If you are interested in camouflaging acne scars and avoiding the use of make-up on the beach, but also in the city, choose a fluid sunscreen with color, resistant to water and sweat, that does not create imperfections and offers an even natural face color.
+If you're interested in camouflaging acne scars and avoiding the use of make-up on the beach as well as in the city, choose a tinted, water- and sweat-resistant, blemish-free and natural-even sunscreen. face color.

 Did you know that…